-- Purchase additional Data Collection equipment and software if necessary (Town and County staff). - Purchase required hardware for deployment and on-going monitoring as needed (Town and County staff). - Deployment, maintenance, and routine monitoring and analysis as necessary (Town and County staff). - Equipment, maintenance, routine monitoring and analysis of traffic monitoring data to identify road system improvement needs, prioritizing maintenance and upgrades, manage traffic and transportation issues, etc.

-- Purchase Streetsaver software annual subscription and updates (Town and County staff). - Purchase tablets that will be used for Streetsaver data collection and road assessments (Town and County staff). - Replacement of vandalized or failed trail counting equipment (Town and County staff). - Reimbursement for recently purchased TRAFX dock (Town and County staff). - Purchase trail counter(s) that provide real time trails use data (Town and County staff). - Manage infrared trail counters located across the trail and pathway network, which consists of installing and retrieving counters as well as frequent checks to ensure counters are functioning properly.
+- Purchase additional Data Collection equipment and software if necessary. - Purchase required hardware for deployment and on-going monitoring as needed. - Deployment, maintenance, and routine monitoring and analysis as necessary. - Purchase Streetsaver software annual subscription and updates. - Mammoth Lakes Police Department to purchase traffic monitoring data collection live traffic camera license plate readers. - Purchase tablets that will be used for Streetsaver data collection and road assessments. - Replacement of vandalized or failed trail counting equipment. - Reimbursement for recently purchased TRAFX dock. - Purchase trail counter(s) that provide real time trails use data. - Mammoth Lakes Police Department traffic monitoring data collection through live traffic camera license plate readers. - Manage infrared trail counters located across the trail and pathway network, which consists of installing and retrieving counters as well as frequent checks to ensure counters are functioning properly.
 Data is downloaded from each counter on a monthly basis.
-In the snow-covered winter months, counters may be deployed at winter recreation areas (Town and County staff). - Trailhead survey data collection program (Town and County staff). - Cell phone data collection at high use recreation areas to inform future management (Town and County staff).
+In the snow-covered winter months, counters may be deployed at winter recreation areas. - Trailhead survey data collection program. - Cell phone data collection at high use recreation areas to inform future management.

 - Purchase and deployment of equipment, including trail and traffic counters. - Reports compiled and usage rates determined at various recreation hubs.
-This data will be used to implement and support WE 900.1, 900.3, 900.6, 900.7. - Collection of trail and traffic counts for inclusion into Regional Asset Management System WE 900.3. - Summary of collected information and how information will be used to prioritize future projects and or funding opportunities. - TOML engineered speed surveys. - Reports on traffic volumes and activity. - Traffic data reports on police activity to inform future scheduling and allocation of police resources. - Collection of trailhead use data in both summer and winter to support trail, trailhead and transit planning. - Reports on trailhead use data.
+This data will be used to implement and support WE 900.1, 900.3, 900.6, 900.7. - Collection of trail and traffic counts for inclusion into Regional Asset Management System WE 900.3.

+- Summary of collected information and how information will be used to prioritize future projects and or funding opportunities. - TOML engineered speed surveys. - Reports on traffic volumes and activity. - Traffic data reports on police activity to inform future scheduling and allocation of police resources. - Collection of trailhead use data in both summer and winter to support trail, trailhead and transit planning. - Reports on trailhead use data.
-• .

 Mammoth Mono Total

 Lakes County Funding

 RPA \$50,000 \$20,000 \$70,000

 Total \$70,000